Updated October 27, 2023

-This has numerous advantages including confidence in the investment strategy, keeping fund expenses low and alignment of manager and customer interests.
+It has numerous advantages, including confidence in the investment strategy, low fund expenses, and alignment of manager and customer interests.

-Consider Warren Buffet’s stupendous success in investing his own money along with that of others, if you want a success story.
-Michael Milking “milked” people out of their asset allocation funds and Bernie Madoff made off with their money.
+Consider Warren Buffet’s spectacular success in investing his own money, along with that of others, if you want a success story.
+Michael Milking “milked” people out of their asset allocation funds, and Bernie Madoff made off with their money.
 But you can ensure that you are not their next victim by following these simple strategies.

 Money management is all about efficient asset allocation.
-A risk is directly proportional to reward and asset allocation minimizes the risks and maximizes the rewards.
-Diversification is the key to financial success and so is investor alertness.
+Risk is directly proportional to reward, and asset allocation minimizes and maximizes the chances.
+Diversification is the key to financial success, and so is investor alertness.

 Be cautious about your investments and choice of investment managers as well.
 It is equally important to conduct background checks and tick off all the prerequisites before investing.

-The correct choice can make the difference between profit and loss, win or lose, rewards or zero returns.
+The correct choice can distinguish between profit and loss, win or lose, and rewards or zero returns.
 So, make sure you dial the right number and do your research before choosing an investment manager because this counts the most.

 This has been a guide to the Asset Allocation and Security Selection.
-Here we also discuss the asset allocation strategy.
-You may also have a look at the following articles to learn more –.
+Here, we also discuss the asset allocation strategy.
+You may also look at the following articles to learn more –.